NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Water-resistant connectors (aviation plug connectors may be sufficient)
 * Cable glands for any wires that are not part of an aviation plug connector
 * O-rings or other seals for clamshell enclosures

-## Miscellaneous Things to Do
-* Fabricate more kill switch mounting plates
-    * This includes both the rear square tab with two 1/8" rivet holes and the front tab that wraps around the switch body
-* Fix 2WD/4WD switch 9V/12V toggle
-* Mail back X2 transponders for newer TR2 version
-* Take inventory again

 ## Electrical Design Timeline